jg210/merging/README.md

 This kotlin android app will merge photos of faces.
 Currently, it:

 * Takes photos.
-* Detects face features and displays their location.
+* Detects and displays face features.
 * Shows onboarding and licence information.
 * Does not do database migrations, so data may be lost when upgrading.